23+ Inspiring Web Design Statistics

-Users believe that there is a huge difference between those businesses that don’t consider their website design to be a priority and those that do.
-Obviously, people prefer to browse beautiful and functional websites and this impacts their decisions to buy a product or a service.
-A beautiful and fast website demonstrates a business cares more about their clients’ experience.
+Users believe that there is a huge difference between businesses that don’t consider their website design to be a priority and those that do.
+Obviously, people prefer to browse beautiful and functional websites, and this impacts their purchasing decisions.
+A beautiful and fast website demonstrates a business cares about its clients’ experience.
 73% of businesses are therefore already investing in design that will make their brand stand out from the crowd.

 7. Users form their opinions about your website within 0.05 seconds after landing on it.

 Unless they see a phone number or contact information, 44% of visitors will leave the site immediately.
 Then, 47% of visitors would wait a maximum of 2 seconds for your website to load.
 Website design data from a recent report by John Kramer Marketing further shows that design is the reason behind almost all (94%) negative feedback from website visitors.

 8. 88.5% of web designers say flat design is the latest craze.

 Stats on web design show flat design is more than just a trend but a revolution.
 Many web designers prefer the flat and simple patterns of minimalist designs because of the clean and fresh look they offer, and because they can be easily adapted to mobile.
 Web design trends also favor expressive typography (61.5%), broken grid layouts (38.5%), virtual reality video (26.9%), and of course voice user interface and search (23.1%).

 Web Design Industry Statistics